This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 How do you reheat cheese sauce?

-The easiest way to reheat homemade cheese sauce is in the microwave, on high.
-Stir every few seconds or so to make it smooth.
+The easiest way to reheat this sauce is in the microwave, on high.
+Stir every few 30 seconds to make it smooth.

-You can also reheat cheese sauce on the stove at low temperature.
+You can also reheat the sauce on the stove at low temperatures.
 Add some milk to thin down the consistency if it is too thick.
+Stir continuously until the texture is smooth and creamy.

 It is amazing how many dishes are complemented by homemade cheese sauce!
 You can simply mix it with cooked pasta, or you can make macaroni and cheese with it.

-There are many possible cheese sauce variations you can make.
-For example:
+There are many possible variations you can make.

 - Add different spices like ground cloves, allspice, cayenne pepper or even hot sauce